isomerpages/imda-pixel/_stories/Driving Growth With Smart Autonomy.md

 ###### With support from robotics navigation specialist Movel AI, biotech firm Amgen is using smart vehicles in its factory to boost worker safety and efficiency

 ![](/images/Success%20stories/oipamgen1.jpg)
-*Smart vehicles are used at Amgen’s biomanufacturing facility in Tuas to lift and move substances from one area to another.
-PHOTO: SPH MEDIA*
+*Smart vehicles are used at Amgen’s biomanufacturing facility in Tuas to lift and move substances from one area to another.&nbsp;PHOTO: SPH MEDIA*

 At biotech giant Amgen’s biomanufacturing facility in Tuas, smart vehicles with forklifts navigate the factory floor on their own, lifting and carrying large totes of drug substances, each weighing as much as three tonnes, from one area to another.